Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 Whether through the Cloud Storage application or via the Explorer, in both cases the Create Backup form comes up:

-- We are on the Create Backup form.
+- We are on the Create Backup form and it indicates it is for the model called “Car Assembly”.
 At the top of the form a warning mentioning that depending on the size of the model database, creating a backup of it can take a while.

 - User can optionally add a description for the backup.
 It is good practice to describe the current state of the database here.